amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

           comparision with sum and concatenation is not disclosed
     - official code release: https://github.com/ruinmessi/ASFF

+## object detection/data augmentation
+- Simple Copy-Paste is a Strong Data Augmentation Method for Instance Segmentation
+    - arxiv 12/2020
+    - contribution
+        - copy one object based on annotation from another image into the current image, and then blend it

+# object detection/pre-training
+- Aligning Pretraining for Detection via Object-Level Contrastive Learning
+    - key
+        - selective search is used to extract the proposals
+        - mask-rcnn + fpn network is used
+        - each proposal: extract 3 region features; one is based on the proposal locations (jitter is applied for data augmentation), one is a random crop within the reason, the other one is the down-scaled region.
+        - online and target network is used as BYOL
+        - feature between the different views of the proposals are aligned by inner product similarity, similar with BYOL
+        - bounding box regression is not learned at all.
+- DETReg: Unsupervised Pretraining with Region Priors for Object Detection
+    - key
+        - pre-training with raw image only for detection task
+        - network is DETR
+        - Selective search to extract the proposals.
+Then randomly select the proposals based on teh score from selective search.
+Teh score is interpreted as a probability.
+Each time, 30 boxes are selected
+        - SwAV is used to extract the feature for each region
+        - DETR outputs 3 signals for each box.
+Location, object or not object, feature embedding to align SwAV output.
+        - results also only good at low-label regime.
+# object detection/zero-shot
+- zero-shot detection via vision and language knowledge distillation
+    - arxiv 4/28/2021
+    - key
+        - zero-shot object detection problem
+            - we have base categories and the full annotated training data
+            - we need to detect novel categories
+        - one naive solution discussed is that the class-agnostic detector generates the boxes and then crop the regions with 1x and 1.5x.
+Feed these cropped region into clip image classifier and then do the clip-style label assignment.
+        - two-stage detector to generte class-agnostic boxes as proposals
+        - VILD-text
+            - take the text classifier as weight embedding function in segment everything.
+            - for base class, generte the embedding and then do the learning
+            - to inference novel classes, generte the embedding for novel categories.
+        - VILD-image
+            - add a regularizer to the region feature so that the region feature should be aligned with the image feature from the clip image encoder. then use this feautre to predict novel or base categories
+        - VILD: combine VILD-text and VILD-image.
+Two heads are used to handle both loss. ensemble is used to finalize the result
+        - use clip to help identify the novel class
+        - clip model parameters are not updated
+        - last classifier is set by the text embedding
+    - exp
+        - LVIS. common categories are as base categories.
+Rare categories are novel categories.
 ## Object detection/knowledge distillation
 - Learning Efficient Object Detection Models with Knowledge Distillation
     - nips 2017